malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 				- the new terms cannot in the end escape the idea of languages
 		- **Conclusion**
 			- paradox: sociolinguistics have at the same time promoted an idea of tolerant diversity while also remaining in the same terminological terrain as static language ideologies
-				- bilingualism is still seen by many sociolinguists as
+				- bilingualism is still seen by many sociolinguists as abnormal and dangerous
+				- at the same time, bilingualism has been painted in amore positive light, but remained static
+			- the rans- prefiz offfers a